-We are heavily dependent on the success of relugolix and MVT-602, our only product candidates, which are still under clinical development, and if relugolix or MVT-602 does not receive regulatory approval or is not successfully commercialized, our business may be harmed.
+We are heavily dependent on the success of relugolix and MVT-602, our only product candidates, which are still under clinical development, and if either relugolix or MVT-602 does not receive regulatory approval or is not successfully commercialized, our business may be harmed.

 We currently have no products that are approved for commercial sale and may never be able to develop marketable products.
 We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to the advancement of relugolix and MVT-602.
 Accordingly, our business currently depends heavily on the successful development, regulatory approval and commercialization of these product candidates.
 We cannot be certain that relugolix for either of the two women's health indications or for prostate cancer or MVT-602 will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
 The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of products are and will remain subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries that each have differing regulations.
 We are not permitted to market relugolix or MVT-602 in the United States until we receive approval of a new drug application, or NDA, for each, or in any foreign country until they receive the requisite approvals from the appropriate authority in such country.
 We have not submitted an NDA to the FDA, or any comparable application to any other regulatory authority and do not expect to be in a position to do so for the foreseeable future.
-We completed an End of Phase 2 meeting with the FDA for relugolix for the treatment of heavy menstrual bleeding associated with uterine fibroids in early October 2016, and submitted our investigational new drug application, or IND, to the FDA, including Phase 3 protocols, in November 2016.
-Prior to commencing our planned Phase 3 program for the treatment of endometriosis-associated pain, we will need to complete the End of Phase 2 meeting with the FDA, which we expect to occur in the first quarter of 2017.